filipdanic/blogfolio/src/source/about/index.md

 ### 🚨 Z9 Security

 Z9 Security provides technology licensing and professional services in the physical security industry.
 I actively help maintain their web application that has been deployed at a number of Fortune 500 corporations.
 I’ve also recently taken the role of developing a new cross-platform mobile app.
+(Built with React Native.)

 ### 🛠 KonceptApp

 <a href="https://konceptapp.com/" target="_blank" title="KonceptApp Website">KonceptApp</a> is an app for running usability tests and creating interactive prototypes.
 It was the first product that I’ve shipped with SpiceFactory.

-It’s was a very interesting projects from start to finish due to the interactive prototype editor that we developed with React and Redux.
+It was a very interesting projects from start to finish due to the interactive prototype editor that we developed with React and Redux.